-With a week to go before final assessments, I’ve been concentrating as much as possible on being the top cadet.
-But I’ve been distracted so much lately, I just can’t focus without thinking of General Hux.
+With a week before final assessments, I’ve been concentrating as much as possible on being the top cadet.
+But I’ve been so distracted lately that I just can’t focus without thinking of General Hux.

 I’ve seen him a few times since we talked after training that day, and every time I see him, he seems to stare just a little too long.
 I’m usually forced to look away and pretend I didn’t see him.
 I can’t tell if it’s sexy or kinda creepy.
-If it wasn’t for that chiselled perfection he calls a face, I’d be thinking of how to end his life right about now.
+If it wasn’t for that chiselled perfection he calls a face, I’d think of how to end his life now.

-One evening, as I was leaving the library after researching a few things related to my studies, General Hux walked straight across my path.
+One evening, as I was leaving the library after researching something related to my studies, General Hux walked straight across my path.
 I almost walked right into him.

 “Oh, General, sorry, I didn’t see you there… ”

 He stopped walking and turned to face me.

 “Cadet… ” he replied, his tone of voice cold and distant

 I didn’t quite know how to respond.
 Something was definitely wrong.